Top-N: Equivariant set and graph generation without exchangeability: A permutation equivariance view on set generation

-By writing a stochastic gradient descent step for a model $f$ with parameters $\theta$, it is sufficient to prove that the loss function $l$ satisfies:
+By construction, using an equivariant architecture and an invariant loss is sufficient for $(F, l)$-equivariance in discriminative settings.
+For standard generative architectures for sets and graphs, we derive the following sufficient conditions (proofs are given in Appendix \ref{appendix:prop1}):

-This definition generalizes the usual one: if $f$ is a permutation equivariant function and the loss function satisfies $l(\pi f(\mX), \pi \mY) = l(f(\mX), \mY)$ for any permutation $\pi$ and training pair $(\mX, \mY$), then the resulting learning algorithm is equivariant.
-We illustrate this property with a discriminative task in Appendix \ref{appendix:equivariance}.
-For generative models, we derive the following conditions:
+\begin{lemma}Sufficient conditions for $(F, l)$-equivariance: \begin{enumerate}[noitemsep, nolistsep] \item GANs: if $F$ is a GAN architecture with a permutation invariant discriminator, and $l$ the standard GAN loss, then $(F, l)$ is permutation equivariant.
+No constraint is imposed on the generator. \item VAEs: if $F$ is an encoder-decoder architecture with a permutation invariant encoder, and the reconstruction loss $l$ satisfies $\forall \pi \in \sS, l(\pi . \mX, \hat \mX) = l(\mX, \hat \mX)$, then $(F, l)$ is permutation equivariant.
+No constraint is imposed on the decoder function. \item Normalizing flows: if $F$ is an architecture such that the set creation yields an exchangeable distribution, the update is permutation equivariant and invertible, and $p_\theta$ denotes the model likelihood, then $(F, -\log p_\theta)$ is permutation equivariant (proved in \citet{kohler2020equivariant}). \end{enumerate} \end{lemma}

-\begin{lemma}Sufficient conditions for equivariance: \begin{enumerate}[noitemsep, nolistsep] \item GANs: if the discriminator is permutation invariant, any algorithm trained with the standard GAN loss is permutation equivariant.
-No constraint is imposed on the generator. \item Autoencoders, DSPN: if the encoder is permutation invariant and the reconstruction loss $l$ satisfies $\forall \pi \in \sS, l(\pi X, \hat X) = l(X, \hat X)$, then the learning algorithm is permutation equivariant.
-No constraint is imposed on the decoder function. \item Normalizing flows: if the creation yields an exchangeable distribution and the update is permutation equivariant, then the algorithm is permutation equivariant (proved in \citet{kohler2020equivariant}). \end{enumerate} \end{lemma}
+As desired, $(F, l)$-equivariance does not impose $\pi .f(\vz) = f(\pi. \vz)$ in generative architectures.
+Furthermore, the constraints of Lemma \ref{lemma:equivariance} are satisfied by most existing architectures, including early ones \citep{simonovsky2018graphvae, de2018molgan, kohler2020equivariant}.
+In particular, the constraint on the loss for VAEs is satisfied by the two loss functions commonly used for sets, namely Chamfer loss and the Wasserstein-2 distance (defined in Appendix \ref{appendix:vae-loss}).
+Our definition, introduced by observing common practice in discriminative settings, is therefore able to explain common practice for generative tasks as well.